kyani-inc/consul/README.md

 The `env` package is designed so the majority of times you will only need to import `github.com/kyani-inc/consul/env`, but for the times you need more control you can import the Hashicorp API package and use a custom config.

+##### Full Example

+See the examples folder for a full working example using local Environment variables.

 ##### Build Flags